Almost every cancer survivor has skin problems

 Any firm can claim ‘contains NO xxxxxxx’ but do they contain the right ingredients?An eminent research chemist once told me “a number of skincare products claim they don’t contain this or that – there’s not much they do contain.”

-Don’t look for the cheapest product, as ‘good’ chemicals an ingredients are often expensive.
+Don’t look for the cheapest product, as ‘good’ ingredients are often expensive.
 My favourite cream contains 48 ingredients; the manufacturers owned a cancer hospital, where their products were rigorously tested in internationally-renowned laboratories – and a female dermatologist with lovely skin recommended it to me!

 What causes skin problems?

 There are a number of possible causes of skin problems if you have cancer. :

 - Drugs side effects make your skin dry, scaly or itchy.